How to Get from Budapest to Croatia (Zagreb, Dubrovnik etc) by Train or Bus

 Budapest to Zagreb by bus

-The address of Zagreb bus station is Avenija Marina Drzica 4, 10000 Zagreb.
+The address of the Zagreb bus station is Avenija Marina Drzica 4, 10000 Zagreb.
 It is the biggest and most contemporary station in this area of Europe.

 Budapest to Rijeka, Opatija, Pula, Rovinj and Porec